Aligning Tree-Search Policies with Fixed Token Budgets in Test-Time Scaling of LLMs: Methodology for Answer Extraction

 \section{Methodology for Answer Extraction}

-A node is identified as an answer node if it satisfies either of the following two conditions.
-First, the generated text must match the regular expression pattern: r'answer is(.*)\textbackslash\textbackslash boxed\{.*?\}'.
-Second, the generation process terminate naturally by the model itself, rather than being forcibly truncated by a maximum token limit or the stop token \textbackslash nStep.
-This latter condition signifies that the model has determined the reasoning to be complete and has concluded the generation autonomously.
+We identify a node as an answer node if it satisfies either of the following conditions.
+First, the generated text matches the regular expression pattern \verb|r"answer is(.*)\\boxed\{.*?\}"|.
+Second, generation terminates naturally, rather than being forcibly truncated by a maximum token limit or by the delimiter \texttt{\textbackslash nStep}.